weldr/lorax/docs/livemedia-creator.rst

 Partitioned disk images can only be created for the same platform as the host system (BIOS or UEFI).
-You can use virt to create BIOS images on UEFI systems, and it is also possible to create UEFI images on BIOS systems using OVMF.
-You first need to setup your system with the OVMF firmware.
-The details can be `found here linux-kvm OVMF page <http://www.linux-kvm.org/page/OVMF>`_ but it amounts to:
+You can use virt to create BIOS images on UEFI systems, and it is also possible to create UEFI images on BIOS systems using OVMF firmware and qemu.

-1. Download the firmware.repo from `Gerd Hoffmann <https://www.kraxel.org/repos/>`_ and install it in /etc/yum.repos.d/

-2. Install the edk2.git-ovmf-x64 package

-3. Copy /usr/share/edk2.git/ovmf-x64/OVMF_CODE-pure-efi.fd to /usr/share/OVMF/OVMF_CODE.fd

-4. Copy /usr/share/edk2.git/ovmf-x64/OVMF_VARS-pure-efi.fd to /usr/share/OVMF/OVMF_VARS.fd
+Install the lorax-lmc-virt package, this will install qemu and the OVMF firmware files.

 Now you can run livemedia-creator with ``--virt-uefi`` to boot and install using UEFI::